dfranklinau/webdriverio-tape/README.md

 It includes a test file (`tests/test.spec.js`) that:

-1. Opens the Firefox browser (as defined in `tests/conf.js`);
+1. opens the Firefox browser (as defined in `tests/conf.js`);
-1. Visits the url `https://duckduckgo.com`; and
+1. visits the url `https://duckduckgo.com`; and
-1. Tests the title of the page to be equal to `DuckDuckGo`.
+1. tests the title of the page to be equal to `DuckDuckGo`.